mrvautin/openKB/README.md

 hundreds of articles, the amount of data will increase and could cause performance issues.
 It is something to consider if your app seems to slow down once the article numbers increase.
 If this is the case, you can simply just turn it off.

+### openKB examples

+Have openKB running on a public facing server?
+Submit a PR with your URL and it will be updated here.

 ### Running in production

 Using [PM2](https://github.com/Unitech/pm2) seems to be the easiest and best option for running production websites.